 Breakfast followed by an onward transfer to Louis Trichardt and check into your hotel.
 Enjoy a quick late morning lunch and then onto a visit to the traditional village of Mashamba where the practice of ancient pottery making still takes place.
 Return late afternoon and after a quick refresher attend a lecture on the South African war of 1899 to 1902 in the Soutpansberg area, by historian Charles Leach and finally enjoy a great meal and good South African wine.

-Day 8: Louis Trichardt - Mapungubwe National Park (World Heritage Site)
+Day 8: Louis Trichardt to Mapungubwe Cultural Landscpe (UNESCO World Heritage Site)

-Day 9 & 10: Mapungubwe National Park To Matapos National Park, Zimbabwe (Unesco World Heritage Site)
+Days 9 & 10: Mapungubwe National Park to Matabo Hills, Zimbabwe (UNESCO World Heritage Site)

 Today starts with an early morning road transfer to the Matapos National Park in Zimbabwe.
 By the time the Park is entered one is surrounded by dramatic and enveloping scenery that is unique with extraordinary rock landforms.
 These large boulders provide natural shelters, occupied by humans from the early Stone Age right through to early historical times, and seemingly ever since.
 They also feature an outstanding collection of rock paintings.